MegaByte/lighterjson/README.md

 ## Options
-    -p N Numeric precision (number of decimal places; can be negative) -q   Suppress output
+    -p N Numeric precision (number of decimal places; can be negative) -n   Process NDJSON/JSON Lines
+    -N   Process NDJSON, preserving empty lines
+    -q   Suppress output

 ## Notes
-LighterJSON minifies JSON files in place.
+LighterJSON minifies regular and newline-delimited JSON files in place.
 It removes all whitespace.
 It also converts all strings and numbers to their most compact representation.

 If passed a directory, all .json files contained within will be processed recursively.